taidaesal/vulkano_tutorial/docs/section_7.md

 }
 ```

 Our second sub-pass does something familiar to start with: `color` is back to listing a single attachment as an output source and it will be the one we ask Vulkan to show to the user.
 We don't have anything to put in `depth_stencil` but that's okay because our earlier shaders did all the work we needed depth tracking for.
 The real interesting part is what we're doing with `input`.
-Just like our first pass could use attachments as *outputs* we can use attachments as *inputs*.
-Our first pass didn't have any buffers as input because it takes the raw data from our program.
+Just like our first pass could use attachments as *outputs*, we can also use attachments as *inputs*.
+Our first pass didn't have any buffers as input because it already takes the raw vertex data and uniforms from our program.
 By the time we reach the second sub-pass, however, we don't need more data from the application.
 Instead, what we want to do is take the data stored from the first pass and transform it into our final output.

 On the subject of using renderpass attachments it should be noted that not every sub-pass has to consume every possible attachment.
-If we had a three-pass render system (for example) it's possible that our second pass might only use `color` with `normals` left for the third sub-pass.
+If we had a three-pass render system (for example) it's possible that our second pass might only use `color`, with `normals` left for the third sub-pass.
 As you might expect, the ordering is important; however, that order only matters inside our shaders.
 You do not need to list attachments in `input` in the same order they are listed in an earlier sub-pass' `color` field.

 Lastly, let's store our sub-passes in named variables to help keep the code readable.